bigr00/ChatGPT-Siri-integration/README.md

 https://platform.openai.com/docs/guides/chat/managing-tokens

 When you have longer questions or longer answers, you will burn through your tokens faster.
-One can limit tokens by adding the variable "max_tokens" to the
+One can limit tokens by adding the variable "max_tokens" to the API request *Get contents of URL*.